Delwara: Under Chauhans

-The Udaipur Girva too has number of villages which are inhabited by the Deora Chauhans.
-There are many families of the Deora Chauhans in Delwara, which is very close to Udaipur and on the periphery of Girva.
-It is therefore quite possible that one Raja Sagar, fourth son of Rao Samant Singh of Jalore and a descendant of Rao Kirtipal, was bestowed the Jagir of Delwara during the mid-13th century.
+Raja Sagar, fourth son of Rao Samant Singh of Jalore and a descendant of Rao Kirtipal, was bestowed the Jagir of Delwara during the mid-13th century.
 It is believed that later Maharana Udai Singh II (1540–1572), annexed these Jagirs from the Deora Chauhans to move his capital from Chittor to Udaipur when he lost Chittor to Akbar in 1568.